Bellevue, Washington: Cultural events

+Museums and arts

 The Bellevue Arts Museum first opened in 1975, then moved to Bellevue Square in 1983.
 In 2001, the museum moved into its own building, designed by Steven Holl.
 The museum subsequently ran into financial difficulties and was closed to the public in 2003.
-After a lengthy fundraising campaign, a remodel, and a new mission to become a national center for the fine art of craft and design, the museum reopened on June 18, 2005 with an exhibition of teapots.
-The Rosalie Whyel Museum of Doll Art - now closed - contained one of the largest doll collections in the world—more than a thousand dolls—displayed on two floors of a Victorian-style building, which is now the site of the KidsQuest Children's Museum.
+After a lengthy fundraising campaign, a remodel, and a new mission to become a national center for the fine art of craft and design, the museum reopened on June 18, 2005, with an exhibition of teapots.
+The Bellevue Arts Museum closed in September 2024 due to a lack of funding following the COVID-19 pandemic, which cancelled many of its events.
+It went into receivership and is planned to be either sold or merged with another organization.

+The Rosalie Whyel Museum of Doll Art, now closed, contained one of the largest doll collections in the world – more than a thousand dolls – displayed on two floors of a Victorian-style building, which is now the site of the KidsQuest Children's Museum.

 Near Interstate 405 is Meydenbauer Center, a convention center that brings corporate meetings and charity events to the downtown area.
 Meydenbauer also includes a 410-seat theater which attracts operas, ballets, and orchestral performances.

 The city government has planned to build a performing arts center, tentatively named the Tateuchi Center (named for philanthropist Ina Tateuchi), since the 1980s.
 It would include a 2,000-seat concert hall, offices, and creative spaces at a site in Downtown Bellevue.
 The $200 million project is partially funded with private donations and grants from the city and county governments.

+Cuisine

+Since the 2010s, Bellevue has become a hub for Chinese cuisine, especially regional cuisines, with the opening of restaurants in downtown and the eastern neighborhoods of the city.
+T&T Supermarket, a Canadian chain that focuses on Chinese grocery goods, opened their first U.S. location in Factoria in 2024.